dopehunter2/vocab-learner/memory-bank/systemPatterns.md

 - **Cross-Platform Development**: Using React Native with Expo.
 - **Database Abstraction**: Using utility functions (`src/database/database.ts`) to interact with SQLite.
 - **Centralized State Management**: The application's state, particularly the lists of vocabulary cards (`allCards`, `dueCards`), is managed centrally by **Zustand via `src/store/useVocabularyStore.ts`**.
 Components should interact with this store to get data and to trigger actions (like adding, deleting, or reviewing a card).
 Direct database calls from UI components that modify data are an anti-pattern in this architecture, as they bypass the state store and lead to UI inconsistencies.
 - **(Removed) External Dictionary API Integration**: The pattern for using an external dictionary API (and the `dictionaryService.ts` file) has been removed from the project due to service unreliability.

+## 4. Planned System Patterns (Future Implementation)
+- **Notification Scheduling**: For study reminders, the planned pattern is to use `expo-notifications`.
+The system will schedule only one notification at a time, corresponding to the next closest due card.
+This notification will be cancelled and recalculated after every review session to ensure the reminder is always accurate based on the latest FSRS data.
+- **Database Migration**: To handle app updates safely, a database migration pattern will be used.
+This involves assigning a version number to the database schema (`PRAGMA user_version`).
+When an app update requires a schema change, a corresponding migration script will be created to alter the existing database structure without data loss.
+An engine in `database.ts` will check the version on startup and apply any necessary migrations sequentially.